Total posts: 1

 "The internet is a Plato's Cave of cat videos and porn." - Wil Wheaton

-The void never bothered me anywayDon't forget the Lizardmen, who are less "deliberately jerkish" and more "totally indifferent to whether anyone else lives or die".
+Some nights I wish that this all would endDon't forget the Lizardmen, who are less "deliberately jerkish" and more "totally indifferent to whether anyone else lives or die".

 I always play that High Elves and especially Grey Elves are very superior and distainful toward humans where as Wood Elves are more like hippies but if you start to seriously cut into their forests they will get very belligerent.
 Dwarves I usually play as dour to humans unless they have a reason to believe the humans are worthy of the honor of a dwarven friendship.
 I also believe that Dwarves would get pretty jackassy if a non-dwarf asked to be taught how to create adamantine and forge it into armor and weapons.
 Basically I also play that dwarves will have a trade city outside their strongholds where they will interact with other races but it being a great honor if non-dwarves were actually let into their ancestral halls and holds.